vincent-barilla/Mood-Mapper-Beta/README.md

-  Google comes equipped with a geocoder constructor, which I utilize, and Open Cage and mapQuest are similar enough that I pass them both to the same helper function. bing rejected my query attempt due to lack of CORS support, so I use the request url as the src to a script, and include a callback in the request, such that the src script will grab the data from the src contents and pass it to createTweetCircle.
+  Google comes equipped with a geocoder constructor, which I utilize, and Open Cage and mapQuest are similar enough that I pass them both to the same helper function. bing rejected my query attempt due to lack of CORS support, so I use the request url as the src to a script, and include a callback in the request, such that the src script will grab the data from the src contents and pass it to createTweetCircle as soon as it is assigned into bingScript (initialized in "index.html", in the header's script tags).